webdew-logo-new_v2-1

 • After that, right-click on your selected triangle, and a window will open with multiple options for creating new layers.

-• Now, to place text on your tracked footage, click on the Create Text option.
+• To place text on your tracked footage, click the Create Text option.

 • After Effects use the tracking data to place a new text layer (or solid layer, null layer) in the scene, but you'll still have to align it.